sjbrown/1kfa/mod_guide_player.md

 ### Losing or Expending Stamina

-Reveal cards from your Deckahedron face-up until you have revealed exhaustion symbols equal to the remaining *attack power*.
+Reveal cards from your Deckahedron face-up until you have revealed exhaustion symbols equal to the remaining *Might*.
 Take all of the revealed cards, *including the cards without exhaustion symbols*, and put them face-down in your Exhaustion pile.